Best Open Banking API Providers for Developers (2026)

 Verification and VRP

 Many products combine ownership checks with payments.
-Variable recurring payments (VRP) matter for subscriptions and sweeping — confirm which banks support VRP in your markets (TrueLayer’s provider table exposes this per bank).
+Variable recurring payments (VRP) are the UK/EU stickiness battleground for subscriptions and sweeping — confirm per-bank VRP support (TrueLayer’s provider table exposes this).
+In the US, Section 1033 and FDX alignment favour aggregators investing in regulated data access (Akoya, Finicity, MX) alongside Plaid.

 Webhooks and reconciliation